Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 All six seasons are available on Netflix!
 It should keep you busy for a while.

 The plot revolves around Richard, a famous novelist with ardent fans all across the globe.
 When a serial killer, who has presumably read all his crime novels, starts acting upon them, Richard starts working with an NYPD detective to delve further into this mystery.

 Yes, this is a police procedural that follows the tried and tested formula of one-case-per-week.
 It’s not new, and certainly not original.
 However, Castle has time and again proved that even a show with borrowed ideas can be full of charm and intrigue.
 Hannibal, for instance, ran with the same idea for a while before it morphed into a rollercoaster ride, and it did reasonably well.
 Unlike Hannibal, where there seems to be an overarching plot that audiences care about, Castle uses its main storyline as a shorthand to move the procedural drama forward.

 If you want a show like Suits that doesn’t take itself too seriously, even in its morbid moments, this procedural whodunit will appeal to you.

 7. The Good Wife

-Over the course of its 7 seasons, The Good Wife had its fair share of ups and downs, most of which was inevitable as this crime drama often flipped the script to keep things afresh.
+Over the course of its seven seasons, The Good Wife had its fair share of ups and downs, most of which was inevitable as this crime drama often flipped the script to keep things afresh.

 There’s something about this ostensibly simple premise that makes you think, not only about this show and its multi-dimensional characters but about yourself as well.
-A rather simple and lean first two seasons pave way for some philosophical drama as the show matures and changes its gears.
+A rather simple and lean first two seasons pave way for some philosophical drama as the show matures and changes gears.
 The cases and courtroom serve as a backdrop for its portrayal of much bigger battles of life.